-For UK alone, I have looked at 8 different financial statistics series, covering all-share equities, long conventional gilts and long index-linked gilts.
-Each had a return over 1 year and a yield, making 6 so far.
-There are also 2 inflation series, over 1 year and over 15 years, making 8 in all.
+For UK alone, I have looked at 2 different financial statistics series, covering all-share equities, long conventional gilts (index-linked gilts now excluded).
+Each had a return over 1 year and a yield, making 4 so far.
+There are also 2 inflation series, over 1 year and over 15 years, making 6 in all.
 As RPI has a longer true data series than for CPI or CPIH, I have stuck with RPI.

-The financials have been modelled annually from end-1953 until end-2018 and end-2019 (“2014” was used for my original 2017 DWP submission).
-For end-2019, I have then split the data between end-1953 until end-1984 (“early”) and end-1985 until end-2019 (“later”), taking account of when index-linked gilts became a more mature market.
+For the previous sums, until end-2019, I used 6 different experiences, which I have whittled down to 4.
+The financials have been modelled annually from end-1953 until end-2021 (“end-2014” was used for my original 2017 DWP submission).
+I have then split the data between end-1953 until end-1984 (“early”) and end-1985 until end-2021 (“later”), taking account of when index-linked gilts became a more mature market.
 The base data used are summarised for means and standard deviations.
-The generated random numbers are explained here.

 We have 4 experiences, the first 3 being “whole” (1953-2021), “early” (1953-1984) and “later” (1985-2021).
 For each of those periods, the random values have been adjusted to have the same mean and standard deviation as the base data.
 The fourth experience (“mixed”) has been compiled using probabilities of 80% in “later” and “20%” in early, with no adjustments to mean or standard deviation.